 This round-up was originally put together specifically with the 12in MacBook in mind (both 2016 and 2017 models), but we've expanded it for other MacBook models too.

 One of the most important things for a laptop is the ability to carry it around - and safely.
 That not only means safe from bumps and scratches, but also from opportunistic thieves - and luckily the Moshi Tego Sling is perfectly capable of protecting against both.

 This padded messenger bag is built from slash-proof material, and boasts RFID-shielded pockets and inward-facing zips, meaning no-one can unzip it without you noticing.
 It's also super sci-fi, perfect for your new MacBook.

-There's a dedicated laptop pouch that's big enough to fit the 12in MacBook, along with enough other pouches and pockets to manage your other belongings.
+There's a dedicated laptop pouch that's big enough to fit MacBooks up to 13in, along with enough other pouches and pockets to manage your other belongings.
 Luckily the whole thing is still pretty compact though, and the crossbody design means you can sling it over either shoulder.

 Twelve South BookBook

-Twelve South makes some excellent quality products, including several that complement the 12in MacBook.
+Twelve South makes some excellent quality products.
 This BookBook cover joins its growing range of cases that look like something you’d find on a dusty shelf in a French castle.